MacAppDevelop/TheHolyQuran/README.md

 Quran applications for macOS (source is ready to work on iPadOS and iOS as well).

 - Includes 70+ translation for several languages.
+- Various text types for The Holy Quran (including Uthmani and Simple Scripts)
 - Search in Ayats and Translations
 - Search in list of Surahs with Arabic/English name or Surah Number
 - "Go To" functionality to quickly go to a specific Surah and Aya